+The CTD calibration data for the primary conductivity sensor was obtained from the CTD processing report (off set -0.0010908255328452 and scale 1.00029056099328) with respect to the manufacturer's calibration.
 This data was then used to derive the TSG salinity calibration against the calibrated CTD data.

-Using CTD/TSG calibration run in2016_v02002Ctd.nc with the TSG conductivity lag of zero, and a TSG lag of 23, a TSG conductivity scaling factor of 0.999678056652043 was calculated against the primary CTD conductivity cell.
-This was then applied to the TSG conductivity data to derive calibrated TSG salinity.
+Using CTD/TSG calibration run file in2016_v04_tsg002Ctd.nc, with the TSG lag of (-23), a TSG conductivity scaling factor of 0.999954821485292 was calculated against the primary CTD conductivity cell.
+This was applied to the TSG conductivity data to derive calibrated TSG salinity.
 The TSG salinity QC flag was set to {'good', 'manually adjusted', 'no error'}.